-Building your own homebuilt aircraft means dedicating a huge amount of time, perseverance and resources into your personal project.
+Building your own homebuilt aircraft means dedicating a huge amount of time, perseverance and resources into your personal aircraft project.
 Do not think that this can be done without too much trouble, it will not.
-It will take a lot of effort, time and dedication to finish.
+It will take a lot of effort, time and dedication to finish and get flying.

-Also known as diesel engines.
+These are also known as diesel engines.
 They are capable of running on diesel, JET and biodiesel fuel.
 A bit heavier built due to stronger torque pulses in the engine, but as they have a higher efficiency than gasoline engines their range is improved and with no spark plug / ignition system they are more reliable.
 A number of diesel engine manufacturers are busy in this field.

 These are your everyday AVgas engines: Lycoming, Continental to name but a few.
-Technology is from early last century as they are still using a dual magneto system to ignite the fuel / air mixture.
+Their technology is from early last century as they are still using a dual magneto system to ignite the fuel / air mixture.
 Modern AVgas engines use electronic ignition systems and some are even microprocessor controlled (FADEC), more info here.

 Basically, turbos are exhaust gas driven air compressors.
 This compressed (and warmed) air is then fed into the intake of the engine, sometimes through an inter-cooler.
 The advantage is that energy (heat and velocity) in the exhaust gases are used which would otherwise have been lost in space.

-This principle can be used two-ways: add more air (pressurize the intake) or keep the pressure of the air in the intake manifold at a preset value.
-The first type is called turbo-charging and the second is turbo normalizing.
-With turbo normalizing the intake is kept at a constant sea level pressure (30") regardless of altitude (or until the system reaches its limit).
+This principle can be used two-fold: add more air (pressurize the intake and cylinders) or keep the pressure of the air in the intake manifold at a preset value.
+The first type is called turbo charging and the second is turbo normalizing.
+With turbo normalizing the intake is kept at a constant sea level pressure (30 inHg MAP) regardless of altitude (or until the system reaches its limit).

 Diesel engines usually have a turbo compressor to create even more power.
 For more information, see the pages at supercharging engines.

 There is some active development to power very light airplanes and gliders with an electric motor.
 The firm Pipistrel (see: http://www.pipistrel.si) is test flying with a glider.
 Aug 2011: They have successfully completed a flight test with a two-fuselage Taurus, four place glider with a 145 kW electric motor and powered by 450 lbs lithium cells.
-As of 2015, Pipistrel has an electric Alpha Trainer dedicated for the flight school where students are circuit training touch and go's.
-It has a one (1) hour endurance and 30 minute reserve.
+As of 2015, Pipistrel has an electric Alpha Trainer dedicated for the flight school where students are training touch and go's.
+It has an one (1) hour endurance and 30 minute reserve.

 Another flying example of electric powered airplane is the Electra Flyer, this is a single seat airplane build by Electric Aircraft Corp.
 It has a 18 HP electric motor and cruises at 70 mph, stalls at 45 mph with a duration of 1 to 1,5 hours.
-Climb rate with a two bladed prop from Powerfin is about 500 - 600 ft/min.
+Climb rate with a two bladed prop from PowerFin is about 500 - 600 ft/min.
 The electric engine draws its power from a 78 lb rechargeable lithium polymer battery of 5.6 kWh.

-Flightstar has successfully completed flight tests with the e-Spyder which is driven by a 20 kW (26,8 HP) electric motor with an engine controller and lithium batteries developed by the Chinese firm Yuneec.
-It will take at least 7 years of development (2010) before electric aircraft will have the same endurance as fuel powered types, about 4 hours.
-More on this in our Electric Motors article.
+FlightStar has successfully completed flight tests with the e-Spyder which is driven by a 20 kW (26,8 HP) electric motor with an engine controller and lithium batteries developed by the Chinese firm Yuneec.
+More on this in our electric motors article.Written by EAI.